yaswanthkn22/company-master-Maharashtra/README.md

 # Company Master - Maharashtra

-## Aim
+## Description

-To convert raw open data into plots, that tell a story on the state of company registration in Maharashtra.
+This project is to convert data of Maharashtra's Investments over years into Plots that tell some story.

 ## Data Source